Eonasdan/tempus-dominus/README.md

 #Bootstrap v3 datetimepicker widget

 ##Using [Moment.js](https://github.com/moment/moment)
 Version 2 now **requires Momentjs**.
 Version 1 can still be found [here](https://github.com/Eonasdan/bootstrap-datetimepicker/tree/version1).
 Version 2 has better support for date formats and mutilanguage.
 See [documentation](http://eonasdan.github.io/bootstrap-datetimepicker/) for examples.
 The **format strings have changed** due to using moment.
-Check [Momentjs' homepage](http://momentjs.com/) for documentation
+Check [Momentjs' homepage](http://momentjs.com/) for documentation.
+You can also get the [nuget package from here](https://www.nuget.org/packages/Bootstrap.v3.Datetimepicker/)

 ####New features (2.1.11)!
 * Fix for #51, #60